eDyablo/study-docker-way/course introduction/README.md

 Each session have a set of recommended materials that you can use to get more details about the session topic.

-Of course you will have questions regarding the topics will be covered on sessions and about homework assignments.
+Of course you will have questions regarding the topics being covered on a session and about homework assignments.
 We will try to answer all your questions during the learning sessions.

+So, each learning session will start with demonstration part during which we will see how to use tools for a tasks related to the session topic.
+The next part's purpose is for questions regarding the session topic and questions that you may had after reading the sudying materials for the previous session.
+Then we will discuss issues occured while working on homework assignment.

+During the demonstration part you may interrupt and ask questions but I encourage you to postpone the questions to the second part  if it's possible.

 ## What is Docker?